Zeenea-cs/api-scripts-examples/README.md

 This repository contains a few simple Python scripts to showcase how to use our GraphQL API

-See our API v2 documentation here: [https://docs.zeenea.com/](https://docs.zeenea.com/)
+See our Zeenea GraphQL Catalog API documentation here: [Zeenea GraphQL Catalog API](https://docs.zeenea.com/)

 LICENSE